hosikiti/hosikiti/README.md

 ### Past Experiences

-- CTO and full-stack developer @ Standing Ovation [2014-2023]
+- CTO and full-stack engineer @ Standing Ovation [2014-2023]
   - Created an iOS & Android app helping users choose what to wear based fashion items they uploaded, which acquired 2M users all over the world.
   - Launched a fashion recommendation service for E-commerce sites, allowing them to show outfit ideas based on visitors' fashion items.
   - Built several data scraping engines for collecting fashion data from E-commerce sites, which allows users to import their order histories.
   - Led a development team of frontend, backend, AI, and data engineers.
-- JavaScript specialist @ Future Architect [2009-2014]
+- Frontend Engineer @ Future Architect [2009-2014]
   - Solved several web application performance issues and memory leaks in enterprise applications.
   - Solely created an automated web app testing application with C# that runs based on test commands in an Excel sheet.